Dashboard

 At the core of the platform is the news feed, which is controlled by the Facebook Algorithm.
 The Facebook Algorithm controls what each user sees in his or her news feed, based on perceived interests, past engagement and other user data.
 The posts are not chronologically ordered.
 The goal is to provide the best user experience, but the downside impacts organic reach for brands through Facebook pages.

-The Facebook Algorithm is essentially a series of calculations, but the specifics are not publicly shared in order to prevent anyone from “gaming the system.”
-Of course, Facebook has shared the overall logic of the algorithm.
+The Facebook Algorithm is essentially a series of calculations, but the specifics are not publicly shared in order to prevent anyone from "gaming the system."
+Meta has, however, published an overview of how the system actually works in its Transparency Center.

-With small businesses alone comprising about 90 million Facebook pages on the platform, you’re already in a hyper-competitive environment that still will prioritize the wedding photos, for example, of a user’s friend over your content.
+With millions of Facebook Pages on the platform, you're already in a hyper-competitive environment that still will prioritize the wedding photos, for example, of a user's friend over your content.

-The following are seven key things to know about the Facebook Algorithm news feed ranking factors as of 2021.
+The following are seven key things to know about the Facebook Algorithm news feed ranking factors today.
 All of these factors directly impact the organic reach of any of your organic posts.

 Inventory

 Inventory is another word for available content on Facebook.
-From a user standpoint, it includes posts from users you’re connected with, posts from groups you’re part of and posts from any pages you like or follow.
+From a user standpoint, it includes posts from users you're connected with, posts from groups you're part of, posts from any pages you like or follow, and now a significant share of recommended content from accounts you don't follow at all.

-The more content there is, the more competition your post has on Facebook.
+The more content there is, the more competition your post has on Facebook, and that pool of competition now includes every Page trying to reach people who have never followed them.

 Engagement